metagenomics/denbi-nanopore-training/docs/read_qc/FastQC_2.rst

 You should also check out the `FastQC home page <http://www.bioinformatics.babraham.ac.uk/projects/fastqc/>`_ for examples of reports including bad data.

+**Note: ** When you run fastqc without "-o", the results of fastqc are located in the directory that contains the reads.

 TODO: Wird das hier noch gebraucht??
 Porechop auf naechster Seite...

 Handle adapter contamination